Previously: Common knowledge topples a dictator. Dreams get weird in the age of Psi.

 There are things inside of me that are making me forget.
 They are growing.
 Tumors made of multitudes.

 One is red, pulsing with rage and desire: it shakes and thrashes and yearns to be like the sea and the sky.
-It has been been banished the place beneath the streets.
+It has been banished to the place beneath the streets.
 It is at war with another.

 This other is grey, machine-like.
 It is building, making more of itself.
 For what?
 For increase alone.
 I must destroy it before it becomes me, before it makes me forget.
 If I am my own tumors, then the body must burn.